On the Geometric Ergodicity of Metropolis-Hastings Algorithms for Lattice Gaussian Sampling: Preliminaries

 and $\mathbf{y}$ will be accepted as the new state by $\mathbf{X}_{t+1}$ with probability $\alpha$.
 Otherwise, $\mathbf{x}$ will be retained by $\mathbf{X}_{t+1}$.
 In this way, a Markov chain $\{\mathbf{X}_0, \mathbf{X}_1, \ldots\}$ is established with the transition probability $P(\mathbf{x},\mathbf{y})$ as follows:

 It is interesting that in MH algorithms, the proposal distribution $q(\mathbf{x},\mathbf{y})$ can be any fixed distribution from which we can conveniently draw samples.
-Undoubtedly, the fastest converging proposal density would be $q(\mathbf{x},\mathbf{y})=\pi(\mathbf{y})$, but in the context it is assumed that $\pi$ cannot be sampled directly.
+Undoubtedly, the fastest converging proposal distribution would be $q(\mathbf{x},\mathbf{y})=\pi(\mathbf{y})$ itself, but in most cases of interest $\pi$ cannot be sampled directly.
 To this end, many variations of MH algorithms with different configurations of $q(\mathbf{x},\mathbf{y})$ were proposed.
-Nevertheless, how to generate the candidate state $\mathbf{y}$ from the proposal distribution $q$ tends to be difficult for MH algorithms in high dimensions.